-IgG antibodies are the predominant antibodies formed during secondary exposure to Candida and reflects past or continuing infection.
+IgG antibodies are the predominant antibodies formed during secondary exposure to Candida and reflect past or continuing infection.
 IgG antibodies are produced when IgM antibody levels decrease after initial (primary) exposure.
 IgG antibodies activate the complement and assist the phagocytic system to eliminate antigens from the extravascular space.
-IgG antibodies represent the major class of human immunoglobulins and are evenly distributed both intra-vascular (in blood serum) and extravascular fluid.
+IgG antibodies represent the major class of human immunoglobulins and are evenly distributed both intravascular (in blood serum) and extravascular fluid.
 Specific IgG antibodies can be detected for many years after the infection is eliminated.

 Possible Interpretations of Pathological Values